Hamster Club

 GENERAL HAMSTER BEHAVIOUR

+Hamsters are nocturnal which means that they sleep during the day and wake up during the night.
 If a hamsters lies on its back, it means that the hamster is frightened.
 Usually hamsters squeak when playing with each other if they are housed together - housing hamsters together is only ideal for dwarf hamsters.

 HAMSTER LANGUAGE

-It is a chattering sound which means that the hamster is irritated and wants to be left alone.
+Teeth grinding: It is a chattering sound which means that the hamster is irritated and wants to be left alone.
 It is also a warning before the hamster bites.

 IF YOUR HAMSTER ESCAPES

-Close all the windows and doors and put some hamster food and some vegetables on the floor.
-Be always on the look out when you walk, as you might not see your hamster and could hurt it.
-If the hamster is hungry, surely it will come out for the food.
-Also you can place it's cage (open) on the floor; usually if the hamster sees the cage, the hamster will go in it.
 Or else you may opt for the hamster bucket system.
-Place a bucket with a stand for the hamster to climb into – and place some hamster food and vegetables in the bucket.
-When the hamster reaches the top, he will go smell the food, fall into the bucket and will be unable to climb up again.
-The only problem is that the hamster could get injured when it falls into the bucket, so pile up lots of soft bedding for a soft landing.
+Place a bucket with a stand for the hamster to climb into and place some hamster food and vegetables in the bucket.
+When the hamster reaches the top, he will smell the food, fall into the bucket and will be unable to climb up again.
+The only problem is that the hamster could get injured when it falls into the bucket, so pile up lots of soft bedding in the bucket for a soft landing.

 Join Our Newsletter